k3170makan/Cerebro/README.md

 You should see a screen like this show up:

-DISCLAIMER: There's about a minute delay right now in getting it
-	connected this, I'm working on getting around this.
+	DISCLAIMER: There's about a minute delay right now in getting it connected this, I'm working on getting around this.

-Currently the idea is to meditate for a minute or so as deeply
-	as possible,either staring at the screen of your pi OR with your eyes closed.
+Currently the idea is to meditate for a couple minutes or so as deeply as possible,either staring at the screen of your pi OR with your eyes closed.

 After a minute or so you should see the state of your brain on the screen a minute ago - this is due to the delay.
 Although this ironically turns out to be an ideal mode of use for deep meditation, since you can only meditate so deeply with your eyes open :) and you wouldn't be able to see the spectacular art you're making then!!

 ### Using the Cerebro Stock Mandala